tdegeus/HDF5pp/docs/usage.rst

 .. note::

-  If yours is not present please submit a pull request.
+  If your type of choice is not present please submit an issue on GitHub, or file a pull request.

 std::vector
 -----------

-Writing the array (and optionally it's 'dimensions') is done as follows:
+Writing a vector (and optionally its 'dimensions') is done as follows:

 .. code-block:: cpp